 Trans-Hindukush Road Connectivity Project

-The Trans-Hindukush Road Connectivity Project seeks to improve road transport connectivity across the Hindukush mountain range.
-There are two components to the project: the first is road construction and rehabilitation and includes: (i) civil works for the construction of the Baghlan to Bamiyan (B2B) road and the rehabilitation of the Salang road and tunnel, (ii) consulting services, including for the supervision of civil works and for regular technical audits by an independent international auditor to verify that road works have been executed in compliance with the technical specifications, and (iii) goods, which will include a small number of equipment items which the Ministry of Public Works may need to keep the two roads open during the project period.
-The second component is the institutional support and project management component and is comprised of several subcomponents: definition and implementation of asset management arrangements for the trans-Hindukush roads, road safety, community engagement, training, capacity building and institutional development, and project management support.
+The Trans-Hindukush Road Connectivity Project (THRCP) aims to improve road transport connectivity throughout the Hindukush mountain range.
+The first of two components of this project comprises road construction and rehabilitation: civil works for the construction of the Baghlan to Bamiyan (B2B) road and rehabilitation of the Salang road and tunnel; consulting services, including for the supervision of civil works and for regular technical audits by an independent international auditor; and equipment.
+The second component involves requisite institutional support and project management component, which consists of the following: asset management for trans-Hindukush roads, road safety, community engagement, training, capacity building and institutional development, and project management support.
 Construction of the B2B road and rehabilitation of Salang tunnel and road will require the use of thousands of unskilled laborers and will generate millions of additional labor days.

 Recommended Actions by RECCA-VII and Beyond:

 - Ensure adequate resources and properly trained construction management teams and local private contractors are available for the design, building, and maintenance of the B2B road and Salang road and tunnel.

 - Engage local communities affected by the THRCP, so that they are part of the solution and recognize the benefits that will accrue for them: this approach and sense of ownership by local communities will help to mitigate security concerns and delays to the project implementation.

 - Note that the security of people, plant/equipment, and construction, which directly correlate to progress, is a significant risk at these remote locations in relation to the ongoing security situation in the country.